 Blood and Blood Product Transfusions for Cancer

-A blood transfusion is when blood or parts of the blood are given to a person through an IV line placed in a vein.
-The blood and blood parts used for transfusion are called blood products.
-The blood usually comes from another person (donor).
-This sheet tells you more about how blood and blood products may be used to help treat cancer.
+A blood transfusion is when whole blood or more often, parts of the blood are given to a person through an IV (intravenous) line placed in a vein.
+Whole blood or the parts of the blood used for transfusion are called blood products.
+The blood usually comes from another person.
+This person is called the donor.

 Understanding blood and blood parts

 Blood is a fluid that flows throughout the body.
-It is made up of different parts that perform specific roles.
+It is made up of different parts that have specific roles.

 Red blood cells (RBCs) carry oxygen throughout the body.